exclaimgames/exclaimgames.github.io/_pages/about.md

 ### But rather than going straight to producers to get them into the shops, we came up with a novel idea.

-Why not collaborate with people who have built an active audience they're able to directly connect with?
+Why not collaborate with people who have built a fanbase who they're able to directly connect with?

-So, we work with podcasters, YouTubers, TikTokers and anyone else who has grown an online audience they're looking to monetize.
+So, we work with podcasters, YouTubers, TikTokers and anyone else who has grown an online audience.

 - Creators get a unique opportunity to generate revenue, and a way to reward premium subscribers
 - We get direct access to their followers, giving [our games](/games/) a helpful marketing boost